Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Introduction

 \subsubsection{Local}

-\begin{enumerate} \item Recall the local weight factors $\mathcal{H}_S(\sigma)$ and corresponding weight factor $\wc{\mathcal{H}}_S(\sigma)$ in the dual side of the reciprocity formula in Theorem \ref{reciprocity}.
-There is an implicit integral transform which relates $\mathcal{H}$ and $\wc{\mc{H}}$ governed by the Weyl element in \eqref{w-ast}.
-For various analytic question in automorphic forms we often would need nice properties of this test functions \emph{e.g.} non-negativity and richness, see \cite{Mot1993explicit,Nelson1911.06310}.
+\begin{enumerate} \item Recall the local weight factors $H_S(\sigma)$ and corresponding weight factor $\wc{H}_S(\sigma):=H_S(\sigma;\wc{\Phi},\phi,\wc{\mathbf{s}})$ in the dual side of the reciprocity formula in Theorem \ref{reciprocity}.
+There is an implicit integral transform which relates $H_S$ and $\wc{ H}_S$ governed by the Weyl element in \eqref{w-ast}.
+For various analytic question in automorphic forms, one requires nice properties of these test functions \emph{e.g.} non-negativity and richness; see \cite{Mot1993explicit,Nelson1911.06310}.

-\item Blomer--Khan \cite{BlKh2019reciprocity} explicitly determined the integral transform relating the local weight functions in both sides of the reciprocity formula via the classical methods \emph{e.g.} Kuznetsov, Voronoi.
-It is natural to wonder whether one can deduce the same in our higher rank case via the method of integral representations.
-The test functions are essentially related to the local Whittaker functions of the test vectors as in Theorem \ref{reciprocity}.
-We think one can produce the transform via the analysis of certain local Bessel distribution, in particular, the local $\GL(n+1)\times\GL(n-1)$ functional equation which is governed by the Weyl element \eqref{w-ast}.
-However, we are unable to produce that in this article.
-The reason, partly, seems to be that we are dealing with a period of $\GL(n+1)\times\GL(n-1)$ which does not resemble the $\GL(n+1)\times\GL(n-1)$ zeta integral.
+\item For $n=2$ Blomer--Khan \cite{BlKh2019reciprocity} explicitly determined the integral transform relating the local weight functions in both sides of the reciprocity formula via classical methods \emph{e.g.} Kuznetsov and Voronoi summation formul\ae.
+It is natural to wonder whether one can deduce the same in our higher-rank case via the method of integral representations.
+The test functions are determined by the local Whittaker functions chosen as test vectors in \S \ref{prelim-local-factor}.
+We think one can produce the transform via the analysis of a certain local Bessel distribution, invoking, in particular, the local $\GL(n+1)\times\GL(n-1)$ functional equation which is governed by the Weyl element \eqref{w-ast}.
+However, we were unsuccessful in this endeavor.
+The reason, partly, seems to be that we are dealing with a period on $\GL(n+1)\times\GL(n-1)$ which does not resemble the $\GL(n+1)\times\GL(n-1)$ zeta integral.

-\item On the other hand, via the theory of Kirillov model one will be able to show that the family of local weights is quite abundant, in the sense of \cite{Nelson1911.06310}.
+\item On the other hand, via the theory of Kirillov models one will be able to show that the family of local weights is quite abundant, in the sense of \cite{Nelson1911.06310}.

 \item More importantly, we would like to construct test vectors which produce a non-negative local weight.
-This seems to be difficult due to the \emph{unbalanced} (that is, correlation of $L$-functions of degrees $n(n+1)$ and $n(n-1)$) nature of the moment considered in Theorem \ref{reciprocity}), unlike the balanced moment (that is, correlation of $L$-functions of degree $2n$) as considered in \cite{Jana2020RS} where non-negativity of the local weight was immediate.
+This seems to be difficult due to the \emph{unbalanced} (that is, correlation of $L$-functions of degrees $n(n+1)$ and $n(n-1)$) nature of the moment considered in Theorem \ref{reciprocity}), unlike the balanced moment (that is, correlation of $L$-functions of degree $2n$) as considered in \cite{Jana2020RS} where non-negativity of the local weight functions was immediate.